mucozcan/sha-blake-benchmark/README.md

-## Performance comparison SHA256 with BLAKE2b on PoW
+## Performance comparison of SHA256 and BLAKE2b on PoW

 ### Linux Installation